 From roads that take you all the way up to sky-high mountains to fascinating views of colorful mountains in an otherwise desolate desert, these are the most magically scenic drives in Cali you’ve got to experience at least once in your life!

 1. Big Sur (Highway One – Pacific Coast Highway)

 - Time needed: 2.5 hours to 3 days

-While not one of the longest scenic drives in California, it’s definitely one of the most beautiful and tops most visitors’ California bucket list.
+While not one of the longest scenic drives in California, it’s definitely one of the most beautiful roads in the world and tops most visitors’ California bucket list.
 You can cover the 90-mile stretch between Carmel-by-the-Sea and San Simeon in a little over 2 hours non-stop, but why would you rush such magnificent scenery?

 At the very least you should try a few of the trails that lead off Highway 1, we highly recommend Point Lobos State Natural Reserve for nature lovers.
 Some easy unmissable stops include Bixby Bridge and McWay Falls but do factor in some overnight stops; camping along the way is a great option or try lodgings in Big Sur village.